 White Island

-One of the must‑do things you have to do in Camiguin is visit White Island.
-This huge tongue of white sand will not only give you the chance to enjoy a great swim, but you’ll be able to contemplate the full panorama of Camiguin and, believe us, it’s breathtaking.
+One of the must-do things in Camiguin is to visit White Island.
+This long strip of white sand will not only give you the chance to enjoy a great swim, but you’ll be able to take in panoramic views of Camiguin and, believe us, it’s breathtaking.

-How to get to White Island?
+How do you get to White Island?
 Head to Yumbing, where the boats depart.
-The full bangka (up to 4 people) costs 550 pesos (round trip) and you’ll have to pay 50 pesos per person in fees.
-You can stay as long as you want; you just have to tell them a time and they’ll come for you.
-If you can’t find more people, the most common thing is to arrive at the port and join a boat so it’s cheaper.
+A private bangka (up to 4 people) costs 550 pesos (round trip) and you’ll have to pay 50 pesos per person in fees.
+You can stay as long as you like; you just have to tell them a time and they’ll come back for you.
+If you can’t find more people, the easiest option is usually to show up at the port and join another boat to keep costs down.

-White Island is spectacular at any time; what you’ll need to keep in mind is the state of the tides on the island.
-It’s better to visit at low tide to see it in all its splendor.
+White Island is spectacular at any time; the main thing to keep in mind is the tide.
+It’s best to visit at low tide to see it at its best.

 Mantigue Island

-This island will not only offer you beautiful beaches, but it also has a marine sanctuary full of life that will win you over, and for that reason we’ve selected it as one of the best places to snorkel in the Philippines.
+This island offers beautiful beaches as well as a marine sanctuary full of life that will win you over, and for that reason we’ve selected it as one of the best places to snorkel in the Philippines.
 If you don’t bring your snorkel gear, you can rent it there for 150 pesos.

-How to get to Mantigue Island?
-You have to go to the San Roque pier, from where boats leave for the island.
-They charge 750 pesos for the whole boat, up to 4 people.
+How do you get to Mantigue Island?
+You have to go to the San Roque pier, from where boats depart for the island.
+The boat costs 750 pesos for up to 4 people.
 In addition, you’ll have to pay 75 pesos per person in environmental fees.
-You can stay on the island for 3 hours, but if you pay a little more, it can be extended.
+You can stay on the island for 3 hours, but you can extend your stay by paying a little extra.

 If you plan to eat there, you’ll have to bring your own food.
-There used to be some small food stalls, but other travelers tell us they’ve disappeared.
+There used to be a few small food stalls, but other travelers have told us they’re no longer there.

 Camiguin has no fewer than 12 volcanoes.
-If you like trekking, you’ve got several options!
+If you like hiking, you’ve got several options!

 Even if you’re not religious, the views from this trail are well worth it.
 It’s a route along the slopes of Mt.
-Vulcan that will lead you to enjoy a beautiful panorama of the island, its vegetation, and the Sunken Cemetery.
-As you climb, you’ll see 14 stations of the life of Jesus represented by very colorful sculptures.
+Vulcan that will lead you to enjoy beautiful views of the island, its vegetation, and the Sunken Cemetery.
+As you climb, you’ll see the 14 Stations of the Cross represented by very colorful sculptures.

 The entrance fee is 20 pesos per person.
 No guide is needed.
-Open from 7h30am to 5pm.
+Open from 7:30am to 5pm.

 Trekking to Hibok-Hibok

-Hiking lovers visiting the Philippines have a good reason to go to Camiguin.
-Hibok‑Hibok is an active stratovolcano, but it can be visited without any problem.
-Although it isn’t the highest mountain on the island, it’s one of the fiercest, as its last eruption in the 1950s killed around 600 people.
+If you love hiking, Camiguin gives you yet another great reason to visit.
+Hibok-Hibok is an active stratovolcano, but it can be climbed safely with proper preparation.
+Although it isn’t the highest mountain on the island, it’s one of the most imposing, as its last eruption in the 1950s killed around 600 people.

-Climbing to the summit of Hibok Hibok (at 1,330 meters above sea level) and enjoying the impressive views of White Island, Bohol, Siquijor and Mindanao and of the crater lagoon is one of the most incredible things to do in Camiguin.
-The route to the summit currently open (the Yumbing Trail) takes between 3 and 5 hours.
-If you’re in “average” physical shape, the full excursion will take about 8 hours, and we recommend starting at 5:30 in the morning to avoid the heat and have a better chance of a clear summit.
+Climbing to the summit of Hibok-Hibok (at 1,330 meters above sea level) and enjoying the impressive views of White Island, Bohol, Siquijor, Mindanao, and the crater lake is one of the most incredible things to do in Camiguin.
+The route to the summit that is currently open (the Yumbing Trail) takes between 3 and 5 hours.
+If you’re in decent physical shape, the full hike will take about 8 hours, and we recommend starting at 5:30 in the morning to avoid the heat and have a better chance of a clear summit.
 Bring plenty of water!
-In addition, since there are quite a few leeches and mosquitoes, we strongly recommend wearing long pants and socks, repellent and, of course, mountain footwear.
+In addition, since there are quite a few leeches and mosquitoes, we strongly recommend wearing long pants and socks, repellent and, of course, proper hiking shoes or boots.

-To ascend you need a DENR permit, so you need to stop by their office in Mambajao to obtain it or have your guide handle it for you.
+To climb Hibok-Hibok, you need a DENR permit, so you need to stop by their office in Mambajao to obtain it or ask your guide to handle it for you.
 It costs 500 pesos per person.
 Guides charge 1,500 pesos for 1 to 3 people.

 4. Explore Camiguin’s underwater world